-Travel Insurance is more important than ever this day and age with the unpredictability of global events such as the COVID-19 CoronaVirus epidemic.
+Travel Insurance is more important than ever this day and age with the unpredictability of global events such as the COVID-19 CoronaVirus pandemic.
 Many travelers are nervous or apprehensive about booking future travel during this crisis.
-Below are some top questions relating specifically to trip cancellation coverage pertaining to the Coronavirus epidemic.
+Below are some top questions relating specifically to trip cancellation coverage about the Coronavirus pandemic.

-1) What exactly is Travel Insurance?
-Travel insurance is an insurance policy purchased through a licensed trip/travel insurance company that is intended to cover medical expenses, trip cancellation and mishaps when travelling abroad or within your home country.
+- What exactly is Travel Insurance?
+Travel insurance is an insurance policy purchased through a licensed trip/travel insurance company that is intended to cover medical expenses, trip cancellation, and mishaps when traveling abroad or within your home country.

-2) Is this coverage included with my package?
+- Is this coverage included with my package?
 We do NOT include trip insurance in our packages and they MUST BE PURCHASED SEPARATELY (typically within 14 days of your initial deposit date).
-We do NOT include the insurance in our packages, because policies vary in cost depending on factors such as age, state/country of residence, trip cost and other factors.
+We do NOT include the insurance in our packages, because policies vary in cost depending on factors such as age, state/country of residence, trip cost, and other factors.

-3) Is cancellation for Cornavirus included in policies?
-Because the coronavirus is already a “known event”, it typically is EXCLUDED from NEWLY purchased standard travel insurance coverage so you would likely NOT be covered for cancellation if you are cancelling your trip because of the coronavirus or fear of traveling due to the outbreak or if your destination has an outbreak.
+- Is cancellation for the coronavirus included in policies?
+Because the coronavirus is already a “known event”, it typically is EXCLUDED from NEWLY purchased standard travel insurance coverage so you would likely NOT be covered for cancellation if you are canceling your trip because of fear of traveling due to the outbreak , if your destination has an outbreak , if your government issues a travel warning against travel OR if your destination country blocks entry from your country.
 Additionally, many travel insurers do NOT cover pandemics.
 If you have already purchased a trip insurance policy, please call your insurance provider for full details.

-5) What do you recommend in terms of insurance?
-We STRONGLY recommend that all travelers look into trip cancellation insurance WITH “Cancel for any Reason” PRIOR to booking any travel package with us, particularly non refundable trips. .
-We also recommend that they CALL the potential travel insurance company and ask the travel insurance representatives any potential questions or concerns that they have prior to purchasing any coverage so they understand it completely prior to booking.
+- What do you recommend in terms of insurance?
+We STRONGLY recommend that all travelers look into trip cancellation insurance WITH “Cancel for any Reason” PRIOR to booking any travel package with us, particularly non-refundable trips.
+We also recommend that they CALL the potential travel insurance company and ask the travel insurance representatives any potential questions or concerns that they have before purchasing any coverage so they understand it completely before booking.

-7) Do you recommend a specific company?
-We recommend the following company click here but you are welcome to book with any company of your choosing .
+- Do you recommend a specific company?
+We recommend the following company click here but you are welcome to book with any company of your choice.
 We recommend all clients shop around and be as knowledgeable as possible about insurance to make the right choice for them.
-Before committing to any kind of travel insurance coverage it’s always a good idea to call the insurance provider to make sure that everything you think is covered will actually be covered for your exact trip to the exact destination you are going.
+Before committing to any kind of travel insurance coverage it’s always a good idea to call the insurance provider to make sure that everything you think is covered will be covered for your exact trip to the exact destination you are going.